spaze/phpstan-disallowed-calls/README.md

         -
             function: 'pcntl_*()'
 ```
-The wildcard must be the leftmost character of the function or method name, optionally followed by `()`.
+The wildcard must be the rightmost character of the function or method name, optionally followed by `()`.

 You can treat `eval()` as a function (although it's a language construct) and disallow it in `disallowedFunctionCalls`.